Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 The beach in front of Trou aux Biches Beachcomber

-The public portion, however, can feel a bit crowded, especially on the weekends.
+The main beach area, however, can feel a bit crowded, especially on weekends.

 Here, the sand is a bit coarser with some dead corals.
-You’ll also find several boats docked near the shore and local touts selling watersport activities.
+You’ll also find many boats docked near the shore and local touts selling watersport activities.

 But if you can look past that, it’s still a nice beach to visit, especially at sunset.